northeastern-rc/rc-public-documentation/docs/source/using-discovery/usingslurm.rst

    sbatch --array=0-19 --output=job_array_example_%A_%a.out --error=job_array_example_%A_%a.err array_batch.sh

-``%A`` and ``%a`` will output the parent jobID and array index, respectively.
-Submitted this way, Slurm will generate 20 jobs; for each job, a unique index value (i.e., ``[0..19]``) will be assigned to the ``SLURM_ARRAY_TASK_ID`` environment variable, which has various uses.
+``%A`` and ``%a`` will output the parent ``jobID`` and array index, respectively.
+Submitted this way, Slurm will generate 20 jobs; for each job, a unique index value (i.e., ``[0, 1, ..., 19]``) will be assigned to the ``SLURM_ARRAY_TASK_ID`` environment variable, which has various uses.
 For example, as discussed in the script comments, it can define the input path name, or as we have done in this example, it can select the ``k-th`` file in the directory, or it can choose a set of user-defined input parameters, for example, from a JSON file, or it can be used simply as an input parameter.

 .. important::
    The example script above can be run as an array or against a single file, either interactively or as a batch script, without making any additional changes.
 Additionally, an optional parameter can specify the input filename (single task mode) or an input directory (array mode).